Battle of Nanking: "Mopping-up operations": the mass execution of prisoners

 Chinese prisoners who were rounded up were summarily executed en masse as part of an event that came to be known as the Nanjing Massacre, which the foreign residents and journalists in Nanjing made known internationally within days of the city's fall.

-The massacres were organized to kill as many people within a short timeframe, which usually meant rows of unarmed prisoners being mowed down by machine gun fire before being finished off with bayonets or revolvers.
-In one instance, Japanese troops from the Yamada Detachment and the 65th Infantry Regiment systemically led 17,000 to 20,000 Chinese prisoners to the banks of the Yangtze River near Mufushan and machine gunned them to death.
-They then disposed of the corpses by burning or flushing them downstream.
+The massacres were organized to kill many people quickly.
+Usually, Japanese troops used machine guns to mow down rows of unarmed prisoners, then finished them off with bayonets or revolvers.
+In one instance, troops from the Yamada Detachment and the 65th Infantry Regiment led 17,000 to 20,000 Chinese prisoners to the banks of the Yangtze River near Mufushan and machine-gunned them to death.
+They disposed of the corpses by burning or flushing them downstream.

 In many other instances, prisoners were decapitated, used for bayonet practice, or tied together, doused in gasoline and set on fire.
 Wounded Chinese soldiers who remaining in the city were killed in their hospital beds, bayonetted, clubbed, or dragged outside and burned alive.
 The massacres were usually conducted on the banks of the Yangtze River to facilitate the mass disposal of corpses.